We’re on a mission to make the video approval process a smooth ride for both video editors and reviewers.

 The annotator can write their remarks in the text box, add emojis, and edit their comments as they see fit.
-Then, they can click on the “Post” button to make the comment live.
-Now, it will live in the “Active” tab on the left side of the screen.
+Then, they can click on the Post button to comment.
+Now, it will live in the Active tab on the left side of the screen.

 Whether you watched the entire comment process go down live or took a break while your work was being critiqued, you still need to come back and implement the feedback you received.

 To help you check off revision requests more efficiently, MarkUp.io enables you to:

 - Resolve the comments you’ve already addressed

 - Reply to unclear comments and ask for clarifications

 - Keep your resolved comments in the Resolved tab